 There is a universal opportunity to understand who we really are.
 Through yoga, we can correct our imperfections and evolve towards a meaningful lifestyle.

 You have the free will to choose between living in a world of illusions or sharing a collective vision of light, life, unconditional love and freedom that originates beyond the confines of our space-time reality.

 Leave your old habits and step out of your comfort zone, you have the key to be the best version of yourself.

 What does my yoga classes look like ?

 To begin the class, I lead the students through a short meditation to reach a deeper level of awareness connecting the body, the breathing and the mind, thus, it helps them to establish the fundamental basis of their practice.

 Mantras are repetitions of sounds and words in Sanskrit whose vibrations when sung, focus the mind to reach a higher state of consciousness.

-To prepare the physical body and make the prana (vital energy) flow better, I use shartkarmas (breathing exercises to clean the nadis or energetic channels) and balance the chakras (psychic centers) of the subtle body.
+To prepare the physical body and make the prana (vital energy) flow better, I use shatkriyass (breathing techniques to clean the nadis or energetic channels) and balance the chakras (psychic centers) of the subtle body.

 Warming up the body gradually increases flexibility, reduces the risk of injury, and creates Tapas (inner fire) to burn away toxicity and emotional attachment.